jonluca/blog/_posts/2019-07-28-tech-offers.md

 ### Other parts of an offer

 There can be other facets of a company that should influence your decision, such as what type of healthcare they offer, what the 401k matching looks like, whether they offer a mega backdoor Roth, whether they allow auto-sell of your vested stocks, whether there's an employee stock purchase plan, and whether they offer free food or gym.
+There can be gotchas with 401ks where your employer contributions are *also* on a vesting schedule, and you need to stay at the company for a certain amount of time before the match is actually "yours".
 You should make a best guess at how much you value each of these in a company, and adjust your offer accordingly.

 ## Offer timelines